Supporting Full Participation

 One of Ferris’s core values is diversity and inclusion.
-I am committed to creating a learning environment that is equitable, useable, inclusive, and welcoming.
+I am committed to creating a learning environment that is equitable, usable, inclusive, and welcoming.
 If any aspects of instruction or course design result in barriers to your inclusion or learning, please notify me.
 Educational Counseling & Disabilities Services (ECDS) provides reasonable accommodations for students who encounter barriers in the learning environment.
-If you think you may need accommodations for this course, please contact ECDS at 231-591-3057 or [email protected] ECDS is located in ASC 1017.
-If you plan on using accommodations for this course, please contact me as soon as possible so we can make a plan for the accommodations listed on your letter (VISA).
+If you think you may need accommodations for this course, please contact ECDS at [email protected] or (231) 591-3057.
+ECDS is located in ASC 1017.
+If you plan on using accommodations for this course, please contact me as soon as possible so we can make a plan for the accommodations listed on your letter.

 Refer Students to ECDS

-If a student requests accommodations or self-identifies as a person with a disability who has not registered with ECDS, instructors should encourage the student to contact ECDS (231-591-3057 or [email protected]) and request an appointment with a counselor.
+If a student requests accommodations or self-identifies as a person with a disability who has not registered with ECDS, instructors should encourage the student to contact ECDS ([email protected] or (231) 591-3057) and request an appointment with a counselor.